tryton/tryton/doc/index.rst

   The shipment is Done when the outgoing moves have been made, e.g. when a truck left the warehouse.

-* Cancel
+* Cancelled

   A shipment which is not yet completed (not in state Done) can be cancelled at any time.
-This also cancel all the moves.
+This also cancels all the moves.

 Internal Shipment